DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 Check wiring and connectivity, check the resistance of the resistors, check the graph scale for the graph of the voltmeter.

 ## Repair and Evaluate
-Change the resistance of the resistors and change the Time per Division to  mili seconds from kilo seconds.
+Change the resistance of the resistors and change the Time per Division to  milli seconds from kilo seconds.

 ## Corrected Circuit